allolib-s22/allolib-s22.github.io/_lab/lab00.md

 I've created a repo for each of you with the naming convention: `notes-GitHubId`

-Once you set up this repo per the instructions below, the content will be part of the public website where you can share information that you think would be generally useful for the class.
+Once you set up this repo per the instructions below, the content will be part of the *public* website where you can share information that you think would be generally useful for the class.

+(If you would like to create content that is visible only to the other students in the class, there is a separate repo for that called
+`private-notes-GitHubId`; these instructions will focus on the public facing notes pages for now.)

 # Step 1: Add an index.md to your repo.